Charlie-Huang/Tensorflow_Object_Tracking_Video/README.md

 ## 1.Introduction

-This Repository is my Master Thesis Project: "Develop a Video Object Detection with Tensorflow Technology" and it's still developing, so many updates will be made.
+This Repository is my Master Thesis Project: "Develop a Video Object Tracking with Tensorflow Technology" and it's still developing, so many updates will be made.
 In this work, I used the architecture and problem solving strategy of the Paper T-CNN(Arxiv, http://arxiv.org/abs/1604.02532), that won last year IMAGENET 2015 (http://image-net.org/) Teaser Challenge VID (http://image-net.org/challenges/LSVRC/2015/results).
 So the whole script architecture will be made of several component in cascade: